-LMSV is committed to ensuring that students and staff maintain three feet of physical distancing from each other while working and learning in common spaces.
+LMSV is committed to ensuring that students and staff maintain physical distancing from each other while working and learning in common spaces.
 Physical distancing between students will be accomplished by placing desks and chairs to meet the standards as outlined in the California Department of Public Health (CDPH) guidance issued on 1/14/2021.

 Classrooms and other spaces will minimize unnecessary furniture.
 Student desks will be arranged facing the same direction, where possible, in order to limit face-to-face interaction between students.
-Specifically, the center of student chairs will be three feet apart.
-If the teacher uses a desk, the teacher's desk will be separated from student desks by three feet, and all teachers and students will implement procedures to maximize distancing for all classroom activities.
+Specifically, staff should remain six feet apart from each other and from students.
+Additionally, students should remain three feet apart and the center of student chairs will be three feet apart.
+If the teacher uses a desk, the teacher's desk will be separated from student desks by six feet, and all teachers and students will implement procedures to maximize distancing for all classroom activities.

-All sites have instituted procedures to minimize mixing, implemented three feet of physical distancing, and maximized space and physical barriers during the following times and settings:
+All sites have instituted procedures to minimize mixing, implemented three feet of physical distancing between students, implemented six feet of physical distancing between staff, and maximized space and physical barriers during the following times and settings:

 - During staff and student arrival and during symptom screening

 - Before instruction begins

 - During meal service

 - During recess

 - While students and staff leaving campus

-- In the office or reception area and all other common spaces, where layouts have been altered and marked for three feet of physical distancing
+- In the office or reception area and all other common spaces, where layouts have been altered and marked for physical distancing

 - In classrooms, where layouts have been altered to maximize space and barrier between students.
 Student chairs (measurement from the center of each chair) are place three feet apart

-All sites have implemented procedures to support three feet of physical distancing for staff and student as they enter, exit and move throughout the day, including:
+All sites have implemented procedures to support physical distancing for staff and student as they enter, exit and move throughout the day, including: